-Term (French terrasse for earth accumulation, derivative of lat. terra for earth) for a common form of vineyard design on slopes and especially steep slopes, where the vineyards have to be artificially created.
-The rows of vines must be aligned at right angles to the slope, in extreme cases only one row of vines is planted per terrace.
+Term (French terrasse for pile-up of earth, derived from Latin terra for earth) for a common form of vineyard design on slopes and especially steep slopes, where the vineyards have to be artificially laid out.
+The rows of vines must be aligned at right angles to the slope; in extreme cases, only one row of vines is planted per terrace.
 The individual terraces are often supported by dry stone walls.
-This makes the laborious work easier or even possible in the first place and prevents erosion.
-Such vineyards with a steep incline are often found in vineyards at high altitudes.
+Dry stone walling has been included in the UNESCO list of intangible world cultural heritage as a centuries-old craft.
+In the process, the stones are placed directly on top of each other without any connecting material.
+The walls, interspersed with many crevices and caves, provide a perfect habitat for a variety of plants and animals.
+Besides maintaining a humus layer, they store water and heat and have a positive effect on the microclimate in the vineyard.
+This makes laborious cultivation easier or even possible in the first place and prevents erosion.
+Such vineyards with steep slopes are often found in vineyards at high altitudes.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl